dpthorngren/Sam/README.md

 Examples
 -------------
-Documentation is still a work in progress, but here are a couple of examples.
 First, consider a very simple case, sampling from a normal distribution:
 ```python
 import sam